-The Noteholder Payment, consisting of \$847,000 in cash, is currently being held in escrow by Delaware Trust Company, a third party escrow agent, pursuant to the terms of an escrow agreement.
+The Noteholder Payment, consisting of \$847,000 in cash, is currently being held in escrow.
 On the Effective Date, the Noteholder Payment will be released from escrow and become Estate Funds available for distribution under the Plan to the Debtors' creditors.